• Skip to primary navigation

 Growing Peppers in Cold Climate - Orange King

 As with any seeds it is best to get them from local growers, or a climate similar to yours.
-Those plants have already been adjusted to the weather and will grow and produce better.
+Those plants have already been adapted to the weather and will grow and produce better.

 Doe Hill Pepper - short season